shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

   - Robustness to domain shifts (classification accuracy)
   - Out-of-distribution detection (AUROC, FPR, AUPR)

-- In both cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community, in order to make these datasets available to a broader audience as part of a curated benchmark package.
-Examples include small datasets that test an interesting distribution shift, such as shifts occurring due to applications in the real world, and insightful benchmarks that you might have included in a publication highlighting the advantages or problems of certain models.

 - Any other form of dataset and task that can be evaluated on a pre-trained (standard or non-standard training) ImageNet model.
 There are *no constraints* on the possible metrics, as long as they are based on the features, class scores, class uncertainties and in distribution scores of such a model.

+In all cases, it is possible to re-submit existing and potentially published benchmarks, datasets, and evaluation settings, known only in a particular community, in order to make these datasets available to a broader audience as part of a curated benchmark package.
+Examples include small datasets that test an interesting distribution shift, such as shifts occurring due to applications in the real world, and insightful benchmarks that you might have included in a publication highlighting the advantages or problems of certain models.

 Within these submission types, the design of the benchmark will focus in particular on datasets falling into one or more of the categories